-Our advocacy led to the Government's December 2021 announcement that telehealth arrangements were being made permanent.
-While the RACP welcomed the introduction of the permanent items, we have been raising member concerns in relation to some aspects of the arrangements in our submissions to and meetings with the Department of Health and in our December 2021 media release.
+Our RACP advocacy led to the Government's December 2021 announcement that telehealth arrangements were being made permanent.
+While the RACP welcomed the introduction of the permanent items, we continued raising member concerns in relation to some aspects of the arrangements, through our RACP submissions to and meetings with the Department of Health and in our December 2021 media release.
 The chief concerns remain the removal of specialist telehealth phone items and imposing the 30-20 auditing rule.

-Our strong and consistent advocacy efforts resulted in two wins early in 2022:
+Our strong and consistent RACP advocacy efforts resulted in two wins early in 2022:

-- The Government has reinstated 33 initial and complex specialist telephone consultation items and 40 specialist inpatient telehealth items until 30 June 2022.
-A RACP media release welcomed this decision. - The introduction of the 30-20 auditing rule is being delayed and reviewed for impact on access to specialist care.
+- The Government reinstated 33 initial and complex specialist telephone consultation items and 40 specialist inpatient telehealth items until 30 June 2022.
+A RACP media release welcomed this decision. - The introduction of the 30-20 auditing rule was delayed and reviewed for impact on access to specialist care.
 A January 2022 media release reiterated our advocacy against this threshold.

-Since the announcement of the permanent telehealth arrangements in late 2021, several members have expressed their concerns about these, as did a number of the affiliated speciality societies.
-A key theme of the feedback stresses that telephone consultations facilitate care provision and continuation in a variety of settings, for many priority population and underserviced patients, and during lockdowns.
+Following the announcement of the permanent telehealth arrangements in late 2021, members expressed their concerns about this, as did several of our RACP affiliated speciality societies.
+A key theme of the feedback stressed that telephone consultations facilitate care provision and continuation in a variety of settings, for many priority population and underserviced patients, and during COVID-19 related lockdowns.
 Their removal post June 2022 would have a negative impact on access to care, especially for those patients who have difficulty in using and accessing videoconferencing technology.

-The College has responded to member and society inquiries individually and disseminated information about the new arrangements and our activities through appropriate College channels, such as President and DFaC bulletins, website news items and tiles, the RACP Online Community (ROC) and social media.
-The College continues to highlight the implications of removing specialist telehealth phone items after June 2022 to the Minister, the Department, law and policy makers and other stakeholders.
+The College responded to member and specialty society inquiries individually, whilst also disseminating information about the new arrangements and our advocacy activities through appropriate College channels, such as President and DFaC bulletins, website news items and tiles, the RACP Online Community (ROC) and social media.
+The RACP continued to highlight the implications of removing specialist telehealth phone items after June 2022 to the Minister of Health, the Department of Health, law and policy makers, and other stakeholders.

-The RACP Pre-Budget submission 2022-2023 contains several telehealth and MBS related recommendations.
-These propose to increase patient access to physician care by:
+The RACP Pre-Budget submission 2022-2023 contained several telehealth and MBS related recommendations to support patient access to physician care:

-- Reinstating MBS items for telehealth consultations by phone on a permanent basis. - Funding videoconferencing technology packages to enhance the take up for priority populations to promote equitable access to telehealth including in rural and regional areas,
+- Reinstating MBS items for telehealth consultations by phone on a permanent basis. - Funding videoconferencing technology packages to enhance the take up for priority populations to promote equitable access to telehealth including in rural and regional areas, aged care settings and for patients for whom access to face to face consultation is limited by the presence of disability (including developmental and intellectual).

-- aged care settings and for patients for whom access to face to face consultation is limited by the presence of disability (including developmental and intellectual). - Providing a Practice Incentive Payment covering all consultant physicians to promote telehealth models of care and the delivery of integrated multidisciplinary care in conjunction with the patient's GP. - Introducing specialist health items to the MBS to facilitate secondary consultations with general practitioners, other types of specialists where one of the health providers is the primary specialist who requires assistance from another specialty and allied health providers, with or without the patient present.
+- Providing a Practice Incentive Payment covering all consultant physicians to promote telehealth models of care and the delivery of integrated multidisciplinary care in conjunction with the patient's GP. - Introducing specialist health items to the MBS to facilitate secondary consultations with general practitioners, other types of specialists where one of the health providers is the primary specialist who requires assistance from another speciality and allied health providers, with or without the patient present.

-RACP media release announcing the release of the Pre-Budget statement was launched in March 2022; it argues that this year's budget must include specialist telehealth items by phone as a permanent feature of the healthcare system.
-Similar messaging continues to be communicated in Pre-Budget and Pre-Election meetings with members of parliament, departmental officials and other stakeholders.
+An RACP media release announcing the release of the Pre-Budget statement was launched in March 2022; it argued that the forthcoming budget must include specialist telehealth items by phone as a permanent feature of the healthcare system.
+Similar messaging continued to be communicated in Pre-Budget and Pre-Election meetings with Members of Parliament, Departmental officials and other stakeholders.